robikoech/robikoech/README.md

 Hi there,

-<h3 align="center">I am an experienced Data scientist from Kenya.
+I am an experienced Data scientist from Kenya.
 My journey in data science has been exciting, filled with continuous learning and exploration.
-I'm dedicated to leveraging data to drive informed decisions and create meaningful solutions.</h3>
+I'm dedicated to leveraging data to drive informed decisions and create meaningful solutions.

 - 👯 I’m looking to collaborate on **Machine Learning**